FelixAugenstein/cloud-pak-for-data-tutorial-part-iv/README.md

 3. After you submit your registration, you will receive an e-mail from the IBM Cloud team with details about your account.
 In this e-mail, you will need to click the link provided to confirm your registration.
 4. Now you should be able to login to your new IBM Cloud account ;-)

-## Digital Tech Tutorial Watson Studio Part I to V
+## Cloud Pak for Data Tutorials Part I to V

 This tutorial consists of 5 parts, you can start with part I or any other part, however, the necessary environment is set up in part I.<br>
 [Part I - data visualization, preparation, and transformation](https://github.com/FelixAugenstein/digital-tech-tutorial-watson-studio)<br>